ninad-ict/elearning/README.md

-# MyWebApp: A Django Project for Content Upload
+# Elarning: A Django Project for Content Upload

 ## Description